AhmedKhattak/ReactSession/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+First you need to install nodejs from  [https://nodejs.org/en/download/](https://nodejs.org/en/download/)

+Then you need to install vscode from  [https://code.visualstudio.com/Download](https://code.visualstudio.com/Download)

-First Install create-react-app via
+Then Install create-react-app via

 ### `npm i -g create-react-app`

-Then

-In the project directory, you can run:
+Then inside the project directory run

+### `npm install`

+Then run

 ### `npm start`